netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ### Recommendations

 - Congestion control algorithms should be reset when the network path changes (beyond 4-tuple).
-This is best achieved by ensureing tha the network path only changes when requested by QUIC.
+This is best achieved by ensureing that the network path only changes when requested by QUIC.

 Congestion control algorithms can also benefit from exact